ezl/svbtle/source/_posts/2013-01-30-create-value.markdown

 Here's a secret about startup founders: They like money.
 So if you can join their team for free and make them richer, they'll be excited about paying you to stick around.
-(Another hint: if they *don't* want free value creation, they probably suck or it's not a fit anyways)
+(Another hint: if they *don't* want free value creation, they probably suck or it's not a fit)

 If you CAN'T make yourself unquestionably indispensible in some way, then you need to ask yourself whether you're really adding enough value for the